 Creating our Camping Supplies List

-As newbies to the motorhome owners world (read our becoming Full-Time RVers), we knew we needed a bunch of RV and camping gear, but where to start?
+When we were newbies to the motorhome owners’ world (read our “Living In An RV Full-Time” story, we knew we needed a bunch of RV and camping gear, but where to start?
 There are literally thousands of RV camping accessories out there!
 How do you figure out which ones to spend your hard-earned bucks on and which are… well, just junk?
+We needed a list of Must Have RV Accessories

 We decided to do lots of internet research, talk to as many RV’ers as we knew, go to as many RV accessories stores as we could find, and finally try the best way to see everything in one place- go to an RV Show!
 Lucky for us the largest RV show in the country was coming up in Hershey Pennsylvania, so it was a perfect opportunity to see tons of great RV camping accessories, RV gadgets, and lots of cool camping stuff.